OnDataEngineering/OnDataEngineeringContent/_tech-categories/graph-databases.md

 ## Query Languages / Interfaces

-| Cypher | Graph query language, originally from Neo4j, now open source and used by a wide range of graph databases - <http://www.opencypher.org/>
+| Cypher | Graph query language, originally from Neo4j, now open source and used by a wide range of graph databases, with out of the box packages for running Cypher jobs over Spark and TinkerPop Gremlin - <http://www.opencypher.org/>
 | TinkerPop Gremlin | Query interface that uses low level adapters to execute graph traversals against any compatible graph databases - <https://tinkerpop.apache.org/gremlin.html>

 See the note above on the "Do we need specialized graph databases?
 Benchmarking real-time social networking applications" paper and the performance impact of using Apache TinkerPop